anaren/Atmosphere-Demos/README.md

 ## Format for repo

-/Board/
+Board/ - EG bcm20737

- /contrib - contributed demos from atmosphere users and developers that are not on the wiki /indev - demos in development or that have not been vetted /official - demos available via the IDE or from the wiki
+ contrib - contributed demos from atmosphere users and developers that are not on the wiki

+ indev - demos in development or that have not been vetted

+ official - demos available via the IDE or from the wiki